 - Spanish: Levistico, apio de monte.

-- Environment: Native to western Mediterranean countries, it has been widely cultivated all over Europe and some regions of America.
+- Environment: Native to western Mediterranean countries, it has been widely cultivated throughout Europe and some regions of America.

 - Description: Lovage is a vibrant plant of the Umbelliferae family, growing from one to two meters high, with a firm, however hollow, stem.
 Its flowers are greenish or yellowish and grow in terminal umbels.

-- Parts of the plant used medicinally: The root in spring; the seeds and leaves, in early fall.
+- Parts of the plant used medicinally: The root in spring and the seeds and leaves in early fall.

 Healing Properties

-The ROOT of the lovage plant contains essential oil, coumarin, starch, tannin, and vitamin C. It is a good diuretic and stomachic invigorator; it eases digestion when there is a lack of gastric juice, as in the case of chronic gastritis and digestive atony.
+The ROOT of the lovage plant contains essential oil, coumarin, starch, tannin, and vitamin C. It is an excellent diuretic and stomachic invigorator; it eases digestion when there is a lack of gastric juice, as in the case of chronic gastritis and digestive atony.
 The LEAVES have the same properties, though they act less intensely.

 How to use Lovage